SergiyKolesnikov/k8s-kafka-local-dev/README.md

 Recommended tools:
 * [K9s](https://github.com/derailed/k9s/releases)

-## Run
+FileStreamSourceConnector## Run

 Bring up the local dev environment with `./run up`.

 The relevant information, such as the URL of the Tilt Web UI, will be output to the console.
-The HTTP server is available at http://localhost:8080.

-Tilt is configured such that any change to the source code of the HTTP server, Dockerfile, or definitions of the K8s resources will automatically trigger a rebuild and redeployment of the corresponding artifacts.
+Tilt is configured such that any change to the source code of the example application, Dockerfile, or definitions of the K8s resources will automatically trigger a rebuild and redeployment of the corresponding artifacts.
 That is, you will immediately see the corresponding change.

 Tear down the local dev environment with `./run down`.

+## Example Application: HTTP server

+After the start, the HTTP server is available at http://localhost:8080/.

+The root endpoint will print the text form `deploy/mounts/message.txt`.

+The http://localhost:8080/sleep-short endpoint will return a message after seeping for some short time.

+The http://localhost:8080/sleep-long endpoint will return a message after seeping for some long time.

+The `/sleep-short` and `/sleep-long` endpoints are meant to demonstrate that the HTTP server can run blocking operations without blocking itself, because those operation are started in different threads.

 ## TODO